alanng10/class-lang/Docue/Article/Tool/a.md

 Tool parts can be replaced with derived parts.
 To replaced with derived parts, set derived parts classes instances in tool module entry fields before entry ExecuteMain execute.
-Different module entries that use derived part classes instances can be gen with module.
+Different module entries that use derived part classes instances can be gen with Class compiler module.